-Many of us who have one or multiple chronic illnesses spend a lot of time in our homes, so why not make your space a safer and more enjoyable place to be?
-Here are five tips for making your home a chronically friendly environment.
+Many of us who have one or multiple chronic illnesses spend a lot of time in our homes.
+So why not make your space a safer and more enjoyable place to be?
+Here are five tips to help you make your home chronically friendly!

 I may only use my heavy mixer once a month, but I leave it out on my counter year round.
 If I had to pull it out of a cabinet each time I wanted to use it I would never use it.
 Leaving it out grants me one less opportunity to injure myself.

-Many people with chronic diseases spend a great deal of time in bed.
+Many people with chronic illnesses spend a great deal of time in bed.
 The problem this created for me was that there was no separation of daily life and rest time.
 At the time my living room furniture was only comfortable when I was experiencing a “good” day.
-After replacing the furniture with pieces that didn’t hurt to spend time on, I began spending more time out of bed.
-Over time my body finally caught on that the bed was for sleeping or riding out a severe flare.
-My body relaxes when I walk into my bedroom, because it is no longer the place where I spend all of my time.